Gavin Kliger

 Kliger entered USAID alongside Jeremy Lewin and Pete Marocco as part of the initial DOGE deployment wave 6.
 At the CFPB, reporting described a reduction-in-force that Kliger personally managed, cutting approximately 1,400 of 1,700 employees — roughly 90 percent of the workforce — in a single action.
 As noted above, CFPB ethics attorneys had warned him days earlier that his holdings disqualified him from such actions.
 A former CFPB general counsel characterized the sequence as a likely violation of 18 U.S.C. § 208, the federal criminal conflict-of-interest statute 5.

-According to Bloomberg Law, Kliger screamed at CFPB staff during the 36-hour layoff process 3.
+According to Bloomberg Law, Kliger screamed at CFPB staff during the 36-hour layoff process, and bureau records show his departure from CFPB on May 8, 2025 3.
 The Revolving Door Project subsequently profiled him as a case study in the DOGE conflict-of-interest pattern, citing the combination of regulated-company holdings, written ethics warnings, and participation in consequential agency actions 6.
-According to Bloomberg Law, Kliger departed CFPB on May 8, 2025 3.

 OPM and Federal Data System Access

 As Senior Advisor to the OPM Director, Kliger was positioned at the agency that controls personnel records for the entire federal workforce — employment histories, SF-86 security clearance questionnaires, and biometric data.
-According to ProPublica’s reporting, his placement at OPM coincided with that of other technology-sector appointees at the agency’s leadership level 1.
+ProPublica’s tracking records show his arrival at OPM alongside that of other technology-sector appointees at the agency’s leadership level 1.

-ProPublica’s tracking data also indicates that Kliger sought access to IRS systems while simultaneously holding OPM, USDA, and CFPB positions.
-Records show that congressional inquiries and media reporting subsequently cited his concurrent agency placements in the broader debate over DOGE data access practices 1.
+The same records indicate Kliger sought access to IRS systems while simultaneously holding OPM, USDA, and CFPB positions, and that congressional inquiries and media reporting subsequently cited his concurrent agency placements in the broader debate over DOGE data access practices 1.

 All Connections